ozMerv/Topo-Blazor/README.md

-# Topo-Blazor
+# Topo-Blazor - Fork

 Topo is a helper application to assist scout leaders in getting meaningful reports out of the Scouts Australia Terrain application.

-Topo now runs as a Blazor Webassembly app in the browser and doesn't need to be installed.
+This version of Topo is a fork for testing and development only.

-The project can be found at https://github.com/NomisNostab/Topo-Blazor.
+The original project can be found at https://github.com/NomisNostab/Topo-Blazor.

-To run Topo just go to https://nomisnostab.github.io/Topo-Blazor/ and it will download and start, be patient while it downloads.

-All new development will be done against the Topo-Blazor project, not this one.

-## Installation
-### Browser
+Please DO NOT USE THIS VERSION FOR YOUR SCOUT REPORTS

+### Original and Stable Version
-To run Topo just go to https://nomisnostab.github.io/Topo-Blazor/ and it will download and start, be patient while it downloads.
+To run the original Topo just go to https://nomisnostab.github.io/Topo-Blazor/ and it will download and start, be patient while it downloads.

-## Documentation
+## Original and Stable Documentation

 Please view the [wiki](https://github.com/NomisNostab/Topo-Blazor/wiki) on how to use Topo.